joeybaker/wheelhouse-router/README.md

 return {
   view: '/a/view'
   , collection: 'someCollection'
+  , options: {
-  , url: '/route/' + param // will override the collection's url }
+    url: '/route/' + param // will override the collection's url }
+}
 ```